 Q: When will I receive notification about my financial aid award?

-A. We mail award notification letters on a rolling basis to accepted students with complete financial aid applications, beginning March 1.
+A. We email award notification letters on a rolling basis to accepted students with complete financial aid applications, beginning in late fall.

 Q: How do I accept my award?